cs87-dartmouth/Fall2021/documentation/assignment2.md

 In your report, make sure to include:

-- Images of all provided scenes as produced by your raytracer: run `build/darts` on all scenes in `scenes/assignment2`, and add the images to your report.
+- Images of all provided scenes as produced by your raytracer: run `darts` on all scenes in `scenes/assignment2`, and add the images to your report.
 - Paste the output of your `test_triangle_intersection` application.
 - The ray traversal stats (average ray-primitive intersection tests) of your %BBH on the different scenes provided (don't change the view location or other scene parameters).